EdM1r/monster_slayer_game/README.md

 7. Add exp progression system which adds exp for slayed mosnter based on it's health and attack

-8. Refactore code and get rid on array index instead of variables
+done  8.
+Refactore code and get rid on array index instead of variables